Try These 8 Fermented Foods for Gut Health

 7. Yogurt (Grass-Fed Dairy or Coconut Milk)

 Yogurt is made through lacto-fermentation with nut or dairy milk and a yogurt starter culture.
-The beneficial bacteria in yogurt is called transient bacteria, because they feed existing healthy gut bacteria as they pass through your intestinal tract.
+The beneficial bacteria in yogurt is called transient bacteria, because they feed existing gut bacteria as they pass through your intestinal tract.
 Unlike the bacteria found in kefir, they don’t colonize your GI tract, but they still have gut-supportive benefits.

 Like kefir, we recommend coconut milk yogurt over dairy because it’s easier on digestion and contains fats like lauric acid.